kshittijagrawal/WeatherSure-FrontEnd/README.md

 WeatherSure is a realtime weather monitoring application that allows you to search for weather information of a particular location.
 It provides comprehensive and up-to-date weather data, covering every crucial detail related to the weather conditions.

+## Tech Used

+The WeatherSure application is built using the following technologies:

+- **Vue.js**: A progressive JavaScript framework for building user interfaces.
+- **JavaScript**: The programming language used for frontend development.
+- **HTML**: The markup language used for structuring the web pages.
+- **CSS**: The stylesheet language used for styling the web pages.

 ## Features

 - Search: Easily search for the weather information of any location around the world.